Suraj1127/ipl-estimator/README.md

 ## Usage

-With all the requirements fulfilled, run the module `playoff_estimator.py`.
+With all the requirements fulfilled, run the module:
+ * `playoff_estimator.py` for generating bar graph of the estimated playoffs probabilities.
+ * `progress.py` for generating line graph of the progress made by each team match after match.
 ## Authors

 * **Suraj Regmi** - *Initial work* - [Suraj](https://github.com/suraj1127)